-Nowadays heat (or energy) recovery system is default in almost every new building in Finland.
+Heat (or energy) recovery system is default in almost every new building in Finland.
 Heat recovery removes warm and contaminated air from the building interior, transferring heat to the fresh and colder air from outside.
-The filtered fresh air is introduced to building interior.
-Thus, heat it not released outside - it is recovered, leading to better energy efficiency of the building.
-Heat recovery system can also work opposite, bringing cooling energy to building (recovery of cooling energy).
-Heat recovery units can also transfer moisture, leading to controlled healthy moisture levels in building.
-The control of moisture levels is important especially in highly energy efficient buildings, where moisture can condense on thermal bridges.
-(Awbi, 2008) When using heat recovery system, one must ensure that the building envelope is airtight enough and there are no air leakages in ducts, so that heat is not lost through the structures and the heat recovery system can work as efficiently as possible.
-Additional heating and cooling coils can be also added in order to heat or cool down the supply air, but this kind of procedure consumes extra energy.
-Energy efficiency can be increased by constructing preheating unit, which transfers heat to from e.g. ground to supply air.
+The filtered fresh air is introduced to the building interior.
+Therefore, heat is not released outside - it is recovered, leading to better energy efficiency of the building.
+The heat recovery system can also work in reverse, bringing cooling energy to building (recovery of cooling energy).
+Heat recovery units can also transfer moisture, leading to controlled, healthy moisture levels in the building.
+The control of moisture levels is important especially in highly EeBs, where moisture can condense on thermal bridges.
+(Awbi, 2008)

+When using heat recovery systems, it must be ensured that the building envelope is airtight and there are no air leakages in ducts, so that heat is not lost through the structures and the heat recovery system can work as efficiently as possible.
+Additional heating and cooling coils can also be added, in order to heat or cool down the supply air, but this kind of procedure consumes extra energy.
+Energy efficiency can be increased by constructing a preheating unit, which transfers heat e.g. from the ground to the air.
 (Kreider, 2001)